hamelsmu/k8s-slackbot-python/README.md

 - **`Role`**: this specifies the permissions of the role, which will be a `ServiceAccount` due to the `RoleBinding`
 - **`RoleBinding`**: this is a mapping that associates the `Role` with the `ServiceAccount`.
 - **`NameSpace`**: you can segment and organize your applications in Kubernetes with a NameSpace, which is a good idea for security purposes.
 The namespace is named "hamel" in this example.

+### Secrets

 The Slack bot in this example requires a token; for that, we will use Kuberentes Secrets.
-Instead of creating a YAML file with the secret the script [`run.sh`](./run.sh) has a command that creates a secret from the environment variable `SLACK_TOKEN`.
+Instead of creating a YAML file with the secret, the script [`run.sh`](./run.sh) creates a secret from the environment variable `SLACK_TOKEN`.
 The secret is exposed as an environment variable in [controller-deployment.yml](controller-deployment.yml).

 ## Deploying the Bot